 - 2. From the Action menu, select the appropriate protocol, either IP Bridge, or Source Routing. - 3.
-Select either the Edit option associated with the option you chose in step 1; actually only one will be available to you.
+Select the Edit option associated with the option you chose in step 1.

 The Modify Action Window appears showing the address(es) previously assigned to this action (see Figure 16-31).
 In this example, the Forward to Next Hop action is being modified.